aaanderson1/bamazon/README.md

 • You can purchase or replenish inventory using the Terminal

 ### **Step by Step instructions**
 This app is not currently hosted live online.
 However, theoretically it works very simply in the terminal and by following the prompts.
-Screenshots below:
+Screenshot below to get a visual idea:

 1. Open terminal